-If you own a business and don't want to operate it under your own name, two popular options for establishing the company as a separate entity are to register it as “doing business as" (DBA) or a limited liability company (LLC).
+Many small business owners wonder about the best way to set up their company.
+Two popular options for establishing the company as a separate entity are to register it as “doing business as" (DBA) or a limited liability company (LLC).
 While both DBAs and LLCs are registered with the state and allow you to conduct business using a new name, only the LLC allows you to protect your assets from business creditors.

 What Is a DBA?

-While you may be unfamiliar with the term, DBAs are actually quite common in the business world.
+DBA stands for “doing business as."
+It's an acronym for a fictitious business name that entrepreneurs use.
+DBAs are common in the business world.
 They are sometimes referred to as trade names, fictitious names, or assumed names because they let an individual or business operate under a name that is different than their legal name.

 What Is an LLC?

+LLC stands for “limited liability company."
 An LLC is a business that has registered with the state to operate as an organization that is legally separate from its owners.
-As a separate entity, an LLC can own property and enters into business agreements.
+As a separate entity, an LLC can own property and enter into business agreements.
 Additionally, the owners of an LLC are not liable for the business's debts beyond what they invested in the company.